michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-questions_answers-.md

 56. to build cluster named NutexAKSCluster for the resourcegroup test: `az aks create --name NutexAKSCluster --resource-group test`

-57. Purpose of `change feed` is to provide transaction logs of all the changes that occur to the blobs and the blob metadata in storage account
+57. Purpose of `change feed` is to provide transaction logs of all the changes that occur to the blobs and the blob metadata in storage account.
+The change feed provides ordered, guaranteed, durabled read only logs of changes.

 Questions also from https://www.examtopics.com/exams/microsoft/az-204/view/ and https://www.kaplanlearn.com/